awsdocs/aws-amplify-console-user-guide/doc_source/webhooks.md

 # Incoming webhooks<a name="webhooks"></a>

-Set up an incoming webhook in the Amplify Console to trigger a build without comitting code to your Git repository\.
+Set up an incoming webhook in the Amplify console to trigger a build without comitting code to your Git repository\.
 You can use webhook triggers with headless CMS tools \(such as Contentful or GraphCMS\) to start a build whenever content changes, or to perform daily builds using services such as Zapier\.

 **To create an incoming webhook**

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. Choose the app that you want to create a webhook for\.